MehmetKaplan/react-spa-jwt-authentication-boilerplate/README.md

 # react-spa-jwt-authentication-boilerplate

-This project aims to give an opensource lean boilerplate with below configuration.
+This project aims to give an opensource lean boilerplate for email based microservice authentication that can be used by both web applications as well as native applications.

+Ideally, we suggest both the web apps and native apps to interact with the backend through APIs after the login.
+(The project aims especially SPAs.)

 **Please be informed that this project is under development, not yet finalized and open to any contribution from opensource community.**